RedHatGov/openshift-disconnected/README.md

 3. Make it fast
 4. Cross-platform (OpenStack, etc.)

+## Ansible version
+This requires Ansible 2.2.
+Instructions for installation from source are at: http://docs.ansible.com/ansible/intro_installation.html#running-from-source

 ## Usage
 To set up your disconnected environment, first source your secrets environment file.